oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 After installing MySQL, create an empty database named ```oneclickvirt```.
 It is recommended to allow access only from local ```127.0.0.1```.
 Keep the corresponding username and password safe.

-After opening the corresponding frontend page, it will automatically redirect to the initialization page.
-Fill in the database information and related user information, then click to initialize the system.
+After opening the corresponding page of the front-end, it will automatically jump to the initialization interface, fill in the database information and related user information, test the database link without problems, then you can click the initialization system.

-Once initialization is complete, it will automatically redirect to the homepage, where you can explore and use the system.
+After completing the initialization, it will automatically jump to the home page, you can explore and use it by yourself.

+If you are using the default user information for initialization, then the default account is:

+Administrator account: admin / Admin123!@#

+Ordinary user: testuser / TestUser123!@#

 ## Configuration File (Optional)